-On the other hand, BHs predicted by GR inevitably possess non-physical singularities \cite{Penrose:1964wq, Hawking:1973uf, Senovilla:1998oua}.
+On the other hand, classical GR predicts spacetime singularities or geodesic incompleteness \cite{Penrose:1964wq, Hawking:1973uf, Senovilla:1998oua}.
 The existence of singularities indicates the failure of classical theories in this context.
-It is widely believed that if quantum effects of gravity or matter are considered, singularities can be avoided.
-For a matter field like the electromagnetic field, an effective way to incorporate the quantum effects is to consider nonlinear electromagnetic field theories \cite{Heisenberg:1936nmg, Born:1934gh, Polchinski:1998rq, Polchinski:1998rr}.
+It is widely believed that quantum gravitational or matter effects may resolve spacetime singularities.
+In the absence of a complete theory of quantum gravity, nonlinear electrodynamics provides a classical effective framework that can phenomenologically mimic certain features expected from quantum vacuum polarization in strong-field regimes \cite{Heisenberg:1936nmg, Born:1934gh, Polchinski:1998rq, Polchinski:1998rr}.
 In recent years, researchers have discovered that by considering Einstein-nonlinear electromagnetic field theories, singularity-free BH solutions can be obtained \cite{Ayon-Beato:1998hmi, Ayon-Beato:1999kuh, Ayon-Beato:2000mjt}.
 Based on this approach, researchers have constructed numerous regular BH solutions.
 These include the Bardeen BH \cite{1968qtr..conf...87B, Ayon-Beato:2000mjt} and Ay\'{o}n-Beato-Garc\'{i}a (ABG) BH \cite{Ayon-Beato:1998hmi, Ayon-Beato:1999kuh}, among others.
 The properties of these regular BHs and their applications in astrophysics have also been extensively studied.
-For reviews on this topic, see \cite {Lan:2023cvz,Torres:2022twv,Bronnikov:2022ofk,Cai:2020kue,Cai:2021ele,Yang:2022uze,Meng:2022oxg}.
+For reviews on this topic, see \cite{Lan:2023cvz,Torres:2022twv,Bronnikov:2022ofk,Cai:2020kue,Cai:2021ele,Yang:2022uze,Meng:2022oxg}.
 Research results show that regular BHs exhibit unique characteristics distinct from ordinary BHs.
 For example, RN BHs do not exhibit superradiant instability under charged scalar field perturbations \cite{Hod:2012wmy,Hod:2013nn}.
 Regular charged BHs, however, possess this feature \cite{Hod:2024aen,dePaula:2024xnd,Dolan:2024qqr, Zhan:2024gvi}.
 This reflects the significant influence of electromagnetic field nonlinearity on BH properties.

-Building on these studies, this work investigates the electric Penrose process in a key class of regular black holes: the ABG BHs.
-We also consider the influence of the cosmological constant, focusing specifically on the ABG-dS BHs.
-The electric Penrose process can be viewed as a particle-based counterpart to charged superradiance.
-As such, we expect the electric Penrose process in ABG(-dS) BHs to exhibit unique properties distinct from those in RN BHs, which could allow us to use this phenomenon to distinguish between ordinary BHs and regular BHs.